kennolot/CTF-pi/README.md

 # CTF-pi 🥪🏴‍☠️

 UPDATE: Don't have a Raspberry Pi?
 No worries, now every category of challenges except 3.physical_access can be completed from a Linux computer or Virtual Machine.
+Make sure same local network is used, or Virtual Machine networking uses bridge.

 **Contains manuals and containers to turn your Raspberry Pi into a local CTF box.
 WARNING: THIS WILL MAKE YOUR RASPBERRY PI INSECURE!!!**